 (5) Concessions--no concession stands or vending machines shall be operated in or on capitol buildings or grounds without the express permission of the board.

 (6) Alcoholic beverages--possession or consumption of an alcoholic beverage on state property is prohibited, except when authorized by the department of liquor control in accordance with local and state liquor permit laws.

 (7) Amplification devices -- sound amplification devices shall not be permitted in or on capitol buildings or grounds if the noise level interferes with the normal use of capitol buildings or grounds or is inappropriate to the surrounding area.
 No sound equipment may be used in or on capitol buildings or grounds unless rented from the board or given express written permission by the board.

 (8) Camping on the capitol grounds is prohibited.

-(9) Smoking within the capitol buildings is prohibited.
+(9) Smoking or vaping tobacco or electronic nicotine delivery systems, including but not limited to e-cigarettes, within the capitol buildings is prohibited.

 (10) Weapons - with the exception of those carried by peace officers in the course of their duties and as expressly authorized under division (N) of section 105.41 of the Revised Code, firearms or other weapons, concealed or otherwise, are prohibited within the capitol buildings and grounds without the express written permission of the board.